Jerry Robinson: 1944–2007

 From 1944 to 1946, Robinson and his friend Meskin formed a studio which produced material for the short-lived Spark Publications.
 Robinson worked on numerous other characters for several publishers, at one point doing freelance illustrations for a textbook publisher.
-After leaving superhero comics, he became a newspaper cartoonist and created True Classroom Flubs and Fluffs, which ran during the 1960s in the New York Sunday News (later incorporated into the Daily News).
+After leaving superhero comics, he became a newspaper cartoonist and drew the science fiction strip Jet Scott, which was written by Sheldon Stark and ran from 1953 to 1955, and created True Classroom Flubs and Fluffs, which ran during the 1960s in the New York Sunday News (later incorporated into the Daily News).
 Robinson also did a political satire cartoon panel feature, Still Life which began national syndication on June 3, 1963.

 Robinson never saw himself only as a comic-book artist.
 In the 1950s, he started drawing cover illustrations for Playbill and tried his hand at political sketches, producing what he considered his best work: "I did 32 years of political cartoons, one every day for six days a week.
 That body of work is the one I'm proudest of.
 While my time on Batman was important and exciting and notable considering the characters that came out of it, it was really just the start of my life."

 Robinson was president of the National Cartoonists Society from 1967 to 1969 and served a two-year term as president of the Association of American Editorial Cartoonists starting in 1973.

 During the mid-1970s, Robinson was a crucial supporter of Jerry Siegel and Joe Shuster in their long struggle with DC Comics to win full recognition and compensation as the creators of Superman.
 With comics artist and rights advocate Neal Adams, Robinson organized key support around Siegel and Shuster, to whom DC, in December 1975, granted lifetime stipends and a credit in all broadcast and published Superman works.
 In 1978, he founded CartoonArts International, which as of 2010 has more than 550 artists from over 75 countries.

 During 1999, Robinson created an original manga series, Astra, with the help of manga artist Shojin Tanaka and Ken-ichi Oishi.
 This was later on released in English through Central Park Media by their manga line CPM Manga as a comic book miniseries and then a trade paperback.

 On May 26, 2007, DC Comics announced that Robinson had been hired by the company as a "creative consultant".
 The press release accompanying this announcement did not describe his duties or responsibilities.

 Robinson was among the interview subjects in Superheroes: A Never-Ending Battle, a three-hour documentary narrated by Liev Schreiber that premiered posthumously on PBS in October 2013.